HongruCai/SLGR/README.md

 2. Data preparation:

-We use the MSMARCO dataset provided by [RIPOR](https://github.com/HansiZeng/RIPOR).
+We use the MSMARCO dataset provided by [RIPOR](https://github.com/HansiZeng/RIPOR) repository.

 3. Run the experiments